-If you want to know how app developers make money, you should first look at the statistics that serve as a key to understanding the state of the industry today and global trends that will shape its contours in the nearest future.
+If you want to know how app developers make money, you should first look at the statistics that serve as a key to understanding the state of the industry today and mobile development trends 2023.
 As recent surveys claim, the App Store has almost 2.2 million iOS-powered apps to offer, whereas Google Play can boast of an even greater collection of over 2.65 million Android-based items.

 These numbers are tremendous, and they generated an exorbitant figure of 230 billion downloads last year, which is only likely to grow for years to come.

 If app creators were paid per download, all of them would be wallowing in money.
 However, as 2023 data shows, 97% of Android apps are free to download, with 91% of iOS apps trailing not far behind.
 Evidently, offering a paid download is not about how to earn money from an app in the cut-throat competition symptomatic of the contemporary app market.
 Instead, app owners choose other methods of monetizing their brainchild.
 Then, how do apps earn money without charging users upfront for their download?

 6 Proven Strategies for Getting Profit from an App

 Here are the most widespread ways to make money from apps.

 Including ads in your product is the most popular method, utilized in 37% of solutions, to monetize them.